allanmboyd/spidertest/README.md

-                        to subsequent spidered URLs.          [default: "true"] --spiderCrossDomain   Allow spidering to continue across different domains [default: "false"] --spiderStartUrl      The full http url from which to start spidering.
+                        to subsequent spidered URLs.          [default: "true"] --spiderCrossDomain   Allow spidering to continue across different domains [default: "false"] --spiderStart         The full http url(s) from which to start spidering.
+                        This can be a single url or comma separated list of urls.
   --testDir             Absolute path to folder containing javascript test
                         definitions